valiant logo

 Dodge Dart: the Plymouth Valiant knockoff

-In the 1950s, every major American automaker understood that they would need a small car, partly to compete with European models.
-In addition to bringing in cars from their own offseas operations, which invariably flopped, all three created new vehicles.
-GM brought out the Corvair, a flawed vehicle whose development problems were described by John DeLorean in On a clear day you can see General Motors.
-While the Corvair was, after a minor redesign, not quite as unsafe as its reputation, it couldn’t have been very profitable, either.
-Ford brought out the Falcon, a big car that was simply reduced in size and capability, reportedly meant to be built cheaply and to be thrown out after a short time; the first year saw well over 400,000 units sold, but they rusted out quickly, and the brand died within ten years, leaving in its wake the incredibly successful Mustang.
+In the 1950s, American automakers knew they needed small cars.
+In addition to bringing in cars from their own European operations, which flopped, all three created new cars.
+GM brought out the Chevrolet Corvair, whose problems were described by John DeLorean in On a clear day you can see General Motors.
+Ford brought out the Falcon, a big car that was reduced in size and capability, meant to be built cheaply and to be thrown out after a short time; the first year saw well over 400,000 units sold, but they rusted out quickly, and the brand died within ten years, leaving in its wake the incredibly successful Mustang.

 Chrysler introduced a new car directly between the Corvair and Falcon in conventionality, and far ahead of either in reliability: the Valiant.
-At first it was to be a brand of its own, but the company quickly realized that had its 200,000 sales been included with Plymouth’s, then Plymouth could have been the third-place brand in sales as usual; so it was rebranded.
+At first, Valiant was to be a brand of its own, but the company quickly realized that had its 200,000 sales been included with Plymouth’s, then Plymouth could have been the third-place brand in sales in 1960; so it was rebranded for 1961.

-The Valiant’s innovations were not as extensive as they had been intended to be; instead of a high-revving four-cylinder, it got a high-revving straight-six, and it didn't keep the originally envisioned mid-engine design.
-It did however get an alternator, a major advance, and had a smaller, lighter, and better-designed Torqueflite automatic with the company's first Park position.
+Some say that the Valiant was originally intended to have a high-revving four-cylinder and mid-engine design.
+Those did not survive the first mules, but the Valiant was one of the first cars to have an alternator, and got a smaller, lighter Torqueflite automatic with the company's first Park position.
 The exterior was flashy and different, with Virgil Exner determined to make it unique.
 The Valiant was the only 1950s small-car design to make it into the 1970s, and Chrysler consistently gained over 30% of compact car sales in the mid to late 1960s.

 1971 dodge dart swinger

-The sales success of the Valiant immediately brought Dodge to top management, demanding their own version.
-Dodge at the time was positioned between Chrysler and Plymouth, and they were priced accordingly; the same basic body would be sold by all three with different levels of pricing, comfort, and flash, albeit with the same engines.
+The sales success of the Valiant quickly brought Dodge executives to top management, demanding their own version.
+Dodge was positioned between Chrysler and Plymouth, similar to Oldsmobile; Dodge cars were priced accordingly.
+In the large-car segment, the same basic body was sold by all three with different levels of pricing, comfort, and flash.
+For many years, Dodge and Chrysler had enjoyed V-8 engines while Plymouth had six-cylinders, and then had Hemi engines while Plymouth had poly-head V-8s.

-The first Dodge version of the Valiant was a short-lived car called the Lancer.
-We don't have a separate page for the Lancer, but Allpar.com did a comparison of the 1961 Dodge Lancer and the Neon.
+The first Dodge car based on the Valiant was the Dodge Lancer.
 The Lancer retained much of the Valiant’s styling, but had fancier trim and a more upscale interior; base engine was the 170 cubic inch slant six, with the 225 optional.
-In terms of labels, the Lancer received the full Dodge treatment, and its sales neared 75,000 units - quite good in these days for a simple sheet-metal-and-trim job, but disappointing in those days.
+Its sales neared 75,000 units - disappointing in those days.

 1970 dodge dart swinger

-At the time the Lancer was being made, there was another Dodge Dart, a relatively compact model for Dodge but still a B-body, with a full 118 inch wheelbase.
+There was another car called the Dodge Dart at the time, a compact model for Dodge (it was, in fact, a copy of another Plymouth) but still a “mid-sized” B-body, with a 118 inch wheelbase.
 It was 700 pounds heavier and nearly two feet longer than the Lancer.
-Sales were astonishingly good for 1960, with over 300,000 Darts sold; but in 1961, just 167,678 were sold, and in 1962, the numbers were about half of 1960, with 148,356 sold, still nearly double sales of the Lancer but not what management was hoping for.
+Sales were quite good for 1960, with over 300,000 Darts sold; but in 1961, just 167,678 were sold, and in 1962, only 148,356 sold, not what management was hoping for.
 Dodge managers, looking at the Lancer’s sales - under 65,000 in 1962 - solved two quandaries at once, dropping the Lancer’s name, and bringing in a new Dodge Dart.

 Specifications 1961 Lancer 1961 Dart 1972